catalyzeio/stratum-docs/guides/application-logging.md

 * Section 164.308(a)(1)(ii)(D) “Information System Activity Review” prescribes review of various records of IT activities such as logs, systems utilization reports,  incident reports and other indications of security relevant activities.

 ## Pre-requisites
 You have a Compliant Cloud account with Datica.
-If you don't, you can sign up for an account and contacting Sales for a 30-day trial [here](https://product.datica.com/compliant-cloud/register).

 You have a provisioned environment with a deployed application.